Breaking News!

 Album Review: HIGH STANDARDS (The Billy Lester Trio)

-by TONY FRANKEL on JULY 29, 2025
+by TONY FRANKEL on JULY 29, 2025 in CD-DVD

 STANDARDS, UNSTANDARDIZED

 With High Standards, pianist Billy Lester reminds us that reinvention isn’t just possible in jazz — it’s the point.
 You may not need high standards to listen to this joy-filled album, but you will certainly have high standards after!
-Joined by bassist Marcello Testaand drummer Nicola Stranieri, Lester plunges into the American songbook not to pay homage but to interrogate it, dismantle it, and rebuild it on his own terms.
+Joined by bassist Marcello Testa and drummer Nicola Stranieri, Lester plunges into the American songbook not to pay homage but to interrogate it, dismantle it, and rebuild it on his own terms.
 This is no polite stroll through familiar melodies.
 Instead, each track becomes a high-wire act of improvisation, exhilarating in its spontaneity and fearless in its abstraction.

 Listeners familiar with Lester’s lineage — he was a protégé of Sal Mosca, and by extension Lennie Tristano — will recognize the deep commitment to improvisation that’s less about showing off and more about searching.
 Here, standards like “There Will Never Be Another You” and “Just Friends” are pushed to their harmonic edges.
 The melodies are not introduced outright, so those who don’t know the original standards should listen intently — phrases float in and out, sometimes emerging like fragments in a dream, sometimes vanishing altogether beneath a driving, unpredictable pulse.